CostInspector

 • Draft inducer motor — Known for premature failure in some Weathermaker 9200 models

 • Heat exchanger — Secondary heat exchangers on condensing Weathermaker models can develop leaks after 12–18 years.
 A heat exchanger replacement is one of the most expensive furnace repairs and often triggers a repair-vs-replace decision.
+Use the $5,000 rule or our repair vs. replace calculator to decide.

 Carrier Warranty Coverage